Spec Sanders

-Orban Eugene "Spec" Sanders (January 26, 1919 – July 6, 2003) was an American professional football tailback, quarterback, and punter in the All-America Football Conference (AAFC) and a safety in the National Football League (NFL) for the New York Yanks.
+Orban Eugene "Spec" Sanders (January 26, 1919 – July 6, 2003) was an American professional football player who was a tailback, quarterback, and punter in the All-America Football Conference (AAFC) and a safety in the National Football League (NFL) for the New York Yanks.
 He was a Pro Bowler in 1950, his final season, when he led the NFL with a then-record-tying 13 interceptions.
+He played college football for the Texas Longhorns.

 Early life

 Nicknamed "Spec" because of his freckles as a child, Sanders first excelled in football in high school for Temple High School in Oklahoma.
 His father ran a barber shop there.
 In 1936, he transferred to Cameron Junior College in Lawton.
 He still had two years of high school remaining, but at the time he was allowed to take high school courses at Cameron and play four years for the school.
 After four years at Cameron, he was recruited by Dana X. Bible and Blair Cherry to play at the University of Texas.